mbenzekri/formulizer/docs/examples/primitive/range.md

 ## Configuration

-The `FzForm` range input is used for integer type within a specified range (few possible values).
+The `fz-form` range input is used for integer type within a specified range (few possible values).
 It is automatically infered when the JSON schema defines an integer type with both lower and upper limits and an optional `multipleOf` property, provided the number of possible values is 10 or fewer.